CyberActive/GraphEmbeding/README.md

 It is important to visualize data before doing any ML.
 This falls in the category if descriptive analytics.

 The size of each graph is too big to visualize.
 Moreover, each graph is really a time progression, the processes captured there didn't happen at the same time.
 Therefore it is only reasonable to visualize a small subsets of the data.
 We can see that there are roughly speaking three types of subgraphs:
-- a process is writing multiple files
+- a process is performing single I/O operations with a large number of files
-- ...
+- a process is performing multiple I/O operations with a small number of files
-- ...
+- several processes and threads are performing I/O operations with several potentially overlapping files

 ## Graph Embedding